Is Now the Time to Sell Your Home?

 COVID vaccinations may mean a return to normal

-The rising availability of the COVID-19 vaccine in communities across the country may soon lead to a return to more normal housing availability—and less overwhelming buyer demand.
+As more people get the COVID vaccines and booster, there may eventually be a return to more normal housing availability—and less overwhelming buyer demand.
 That could mark the end of multiple offers and unprecedented high home valuations.
 By putting your home on the market sooner rather than later, you can take advantage of the last gasps of this increased demand before a return to more standard market conditions.

 Buyers are returning to higher-inventory markets

-Over the past year, one of the biggest stories in real estate has been the mass exodus of buyers from condominiums in urban markets to the perceived safety and security of suburban and rural single-family homes.
-However, increases in buyer demand are being seen in cities like New York City, Chicago, and Boston, all of which are experiencing a record pace of sales as of March 2021.
+Over the past few months, one of the biggest stories in real estate has been the mass exodus of buyers from condominiums in urban markets to the perceived safety and security of suburban and rural single-family homes.
+However, high buyer demand are still being seen in cities like New York City and Chicago, which are experiencing a high pace of sales.

 While this is good news for property owners in the cities, it may mean reduced demand in suburban and rural markets.
 The increased inventory in the in-town multifamily sector may provide welcome relief for buyers frustrated by their long search for a picture-perfect detached home, especially if widespread vaccination reduces the risk of COVID-19.